 Confirm that your solar installer is properly licensed.
 This help guarantee that the work is done properly using current best installation practices.
 So long as a contractor has an electrician's license from the Oklahoma Construction Industries Board, they may perform solar energy work.
 The state doesn't treat solar projects as different from any other electrical job.

-Check review sites like Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to see feedback from past customers about local solar companies.
-Detailed reviews can help you assess a company's reliability and customer service.
-Use caution with companies that have no reviews or mostly negative ones.
+Check review sites like Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
+Detailed reviews can help you assess a company's dependability and level of service.
+Use caution with providers that have very few reviews or mostly negative ones.

 High-quality solar installations should come with robust workmanship and performance warranties.
 The workmanship warranty covers any installation issues like poor wiring, poor alignment, or cracks in the panels.
-The output warranty guarantees an energy generation baseline.
-Strong guarantees reflect a solar provider's confidence in its installations.
+The output guarantee ensures an energy generation baseline.
+Strong warranties reflect a solar provider's confidence in its installations.

 In McAlester, solar panels cost an average of $3,130 per kilowatt, with an average system size of 8.7 kilowatts.
 The typical McAlester homeowner spends $18,997 on their solar array after federal tax refunds.
-An estimate from a local provider will take into account additional information based on your desired system's size, panel type, capacity, and required preliminary work.
+An estimate from a local provider will take into account additional information based on your desired system's capacity, size, required preliminary work, and panel type.
 In some cases, homeowners may prefer to lease solar panels to reduce upfront costs.

 Incentive Amount: